lifeng9472/STRCF/README.md

  </div>

-Results on the VOT-2016 dataset are also provided, and we are now prepraring the runfiles on VOT-2016 benchmark.
+Results on the VOT-2016 dataset are also provided.

+* tracker_DeepSTRCF.m -  this file integrates the tracker into the VOT-2016 toolkit.

+**Note**:

+To run the tracker on VOT-2016 dataset, two things need to be taken:

+1. Change the location of the pre-trained CNN with `absolute path` rather than the `relative path` in feature_extraction/load_CNN.m.

+2. Change the location of the STRCF tracker in tracker_DeepSTRCF.m.

 |               | ECO  | SRDCF| SRDCFDecon| BACF | DeepSRDCF | ECO-HC | STRCF | DeepSTRCF|
 | :-----------: |:----:|:----:|:---------:|:----:|:---------:|:------:| -----:|:--------:|